-The Titleist TSi1 is the introduction driver in the TSi lineup, made for those new golfers with a slower swing speed.
-Titleist is one of the most popular golf ball brands, but they hold their own here with this driver.
+The Titleist TSi1 is the introduction driver in the TSi lineup for new golfers with a slower swing speed.
+Titleist is among the most popular golf ball brands, but they hold their own here with this driver.

-The TSi1 isn’t as flashy as others on this list and Titleist doesn’t do as good of a job selling it.
-However, the whole head is designed very solid and has a bunch of features to help lower speeds get lots of distance.
+The TSi1 isn’t as flashy as others on this list, and Titleist doesn’t market it as well.
+However, the whole head is designed very solid and has many features to help lower speeds get lots of distance.

 One of those features is 425 titanium metal used in the frame of the club, which gives a lot of distance.
 Another is the huge moment of inertia that spreads through the entire face of the club.
 This makes this driver very forgiving to use.

-Overall, Titleist accomplishes this despite the TSi1 being over 50 grams lighter than some of the other drivers on this list.
+Overall, Titleist accomplishes this despite the TSi1 being over 50 grams lighter than some other drivers on this list.
 Side-by-side, it is really noticeable how light this driver is.

 - Lower price point